Employment law gives employees various entitlements to leave from work ranging from holidays to parental leave. Find out how your leave is calculated.

 Types of leave from work

 The law gives an employee a limited right to leave from work in time of family crisis (force majeure).
 Find out about compassionate leave, jury service and career breaks.

 This gives a list of the nine public holidays and describes employees' entitlement to paid time off for these.

-The Parental Leave Act 1998 as amended by the Parental Leave (Amendment) Act 2006 allows parents in Ireland to take parental leave in respect of certain children.
+The Parental Leave Act 1998 as amended by the Parental Leave (Amendment) Act 2006 allows parents to take parental leave in respect of certain children.